 RAMIREZ!
 STOP THAT NUKE WITH YOUR RIOT SHIELD!

 RAMIREZ!
 DESTROY THE RUSSIAN ARMY WITH THIS FRENCH FRY!

 RAMIREZ!
 TAKE OUT THAT HIND WITH A THROWING KNIFE!

 To elaborate, Ramirez, a US Ranger and Player Character for half of the campaign, constantly gets ordered around by his superior Foley into literally doing everything.
-A bunch of Infantry Fighting Vehicles are attacking you position?
-Ramirez operates a predator drone and destroys them.
+A bunch of Infantry Fighting Vehicles are attacking your position?
+Ramirez operates a Predator drone and destroys them.
 Enemy snipers?
 Ramirez can counter snipe them.
 Column of enemy armor?
-Ramirez can take that Javelin and wipe every last tank out.
+Ramirez can take that Javelin and wipe out every last tank.
 A platoon of soldiers in the Burger Town?
 Ramirez has already killed them.
 It's gotten to the point where Ramirez is basically the USA's entire army.

 After the game was reviewed by the Hungarian 'Bad PC Games' webseries, the AFGNCAAP of Airborne Hero became the legendary Dick Assman (not related to the gas station owner of the same name).

 Pablo Sanchez of Backyard Baseball.
 If you look on youtube for the comments on any video about the best player in the game (the video makers' opinions range from Maria Luna to Nomar), there will always be comments about Pablo as a Badass, mostly because he speaks Spanish.
 Though he really doesn't.